Jorgeribmar/map-app/CONTRIBUTING.md

 - Patch Release (1.0.1): `fix` commits
 - Minor Release (1.1.0): `feat` commits
 - Major Release (2.0.0): commits with `BREAKING CHANGE` in body or footer

+Contributors don't need to worry about releases - they are handled automatically when changes are merged to main.